Here are a few of my retellings that I've put to text. I hope you enjoy them. Please let me know what you think.

 Gawain and the Green Knight—Arthurian Legend

-The Greek Creation—Greece
+The Story of Creation—Greece

 Tales of Deadalus—Greece